 - IELTS (Academic) with an overall score of 6.5 – no less than 6.5 on each section

 - TOEFL iBT (internet-based test) with an overall score of 92 – no less than 21 on each section

 - Cambridge Certificate of Proficiency in English – CAE (Certificate of Advanced English) or CPE (Cambridge English: Proficiency) with a minimum score of 180

-A copy of an authentic test certificate, no more than two years old, must be produced (after 2 years most tests are no longer valid!).
+A copy of an authentic test certificate, no more than two years old, must be produced (after 2 years test results are no longer valid).

 The tests can be taken in many locations worldwide.
 If you will not receive the certificate of your English proficiency test before the application deadline, please clearly indicate this on your application form.
 Also clearly indicate when you will be able the send the required documents.

 For American English, the Test of English as a Foreign Language (TOEFL) is the standard.
 It comes in three forms: the conventional paper-based version, the computer-based version, and the internet-based version.
 The TOEFL code of the University of Groningen (coordinating institution of the MEME programme) is 7191.
 Please do not forget to send a copy of the test results with your application package, even if you had the test results sent directly to the University of Groningen.